By: Alicia Ruemelin and Darren Jackson-Adams

 Outside of the office, where can you see this being used?

 AR: “I typically post still shots on Snapchat, but the Spectacles forced me to post videos.
-And to be honest, there’s might not be much to share about working in other offices, so you have to look for reasons to use them and ‘create your own fun’ (as proven by another coworker who took a few minutes out of her day to test them while spinning in an office chair).
+And to be honest, there might not be much to share about working in an office, so you have to look for reasons to use them and ‘create your own fun’ (as proven by another coworker who took a few minutes out of her day to test them while spinning in an office chair).
 They’re designed more for on-the-go activities, similar to a GoPro.
 So, I decided to take them out of the office and to the gym that evening to chronical my volleyball practice.
 I was even more impressed with how my snaps were turning out (and they were all the rave with the teenagers that I coach).

 So, what did I learn out of all of this?
-For professions and hobbies that are more hands and active, these would be a great fit.
+For professions and hobbies that are more hands on and active, these would be a great fit.
 For example, an operator driving heavy machinery, a promoter working a music festival or a farmer out in the field.”

 What does this mean for brands?

-AR: “If you are a marketer or an influencer looking to give a look into your company and humanize your brand, the Spectacles may just be for you.
+AR: “If you are a marketer or an influencer wanting to give a look into your company and humanize your brand, the Spectacles may just be for you.
 Be sure to do your homework first on where your target audience is spending their time.
 If it’s in the Snapchat app, then take the leap into this augmented reality.
 This can open up a whole new dynamic for user generated content campaigns (another topic for another day).

-If you are a social media marketer, beware that there is a significant difference the video that you save to your phone vs. viewing the video directly in the Snapchat app.
+If you are a social media marketer, beware that there is a significant difference between the video you save to your phone vs. viewing the video directly in the Snapchat app.
 Similar to a business, I have a different audience on my Snapchat than my following on Facebook, and there were videos I wanted to share with both.
 Since the Spectacles only integrate with Snapchat, it doesn’t necessarily play nice with other mediums.
 Users have to go to extra lengths to pull the video out of SnapChat to post elsewhere and due to the rotation feature, the videos appear as a circle.
 Not necessarily the same effect.”

 Again, thank you EMC Outdoors for the specs.
 Wearable technology has been a game changer for social media and brands alike.
 I can’t wait to see what Facebook or Instagram responds with.
 Only time will tell if this is a trend to follow or a fad that will fade.